Z41N/Z41N/README.md

 Ever play MapleStory?
 You can re-live the nostalgia by playing my emulator: https://maplecitizens.com/

 Want to get in contact?
-Reach me via discord: Z41N#1377 || email: zain.sheraz@gmail.com
+Discord: Z41N#1377 || Email: zain.sheraz@gmail.com

 Thanks for dropping by!